google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/security-with-https/enable-https-on-your-servers.markdown

   updated_on: 2015-02-11
   order: 3
 key-takeaways:
-  - Use Mozillas Server Configuration tool to set up your server for HTTPS support.
+  - Use Mozilla's Server Configuration tool to set up your server for HTTPS support.
   - Regularly test your site with the Qualys' handy SSL Server Test and ensure you get at least an A or A+.
 ---